lPinchol/minion/README.md

 2. Download Image-Cropping from Github or git clone https://github.com/kinifi/minion.git
 3. From Command Prompt type: node minion
 4. Minion will prompt you with options.
 Type in what you want and follow the instructions

+####Important Note
+When resizing an image, this tool will not keep aspec ratios.
+Keep this in mind when resizing, or creating iOS Screenshots

 ####Known Bugs
 - Spaces in ImageNames.
 Take them out for now